dev-zastai/product-docs/_posts/2024-11-13-Defeating-Bandaid-Solutions.md

 <u>The POC indicates a request with an encoded shell command that bypasses superficial checks.
 Despite the encoding, the application processes the input without proper validation, allowing the command to execute.</u>

-The results caught their interest, and they were a bit amazed by zast.ai’s dynamic assessment capabilities.
-Our client decided to try another method of obscurity to make detection nearly impossible and then ran the assessment again.
+The results caught their interest, and the client were somewhat amazed by <a href="https://zast.ai" target="_blank">zast.ai</a>’s dynamic assess capabilities.
+They chose to try another method of obscurity to make detection nearly impossible—at least, that’s what they believed—and then ran the assessment again.

 ## 3. 2nd Patch - Prefix Matching
 Let's see how zast.ai works this time: